 Italian international centre-back Andrea Ranocchia made his debut for the champions late on, replacing the tired Milito as they looked to hold onto the narrow lead.

-Catania huffed and puffed for an equaliser, but suffered their second home loss of the season as they couldn't breat Inter's house down.
-Meanwhile, The Nerazzurri jumped up to sixth place above of Palermo in the Serie A standings and 11 points behind leaders Milan.
+Catania huffed and puffed for an equaliser, but suffered their second home loss of the season as they couldn't break Inter's house down.
+Meanwhile, The Nerazzurri are now 11 points behind leaders Milan in the Serie A standings.